How to use Japanese hiking app YAMAP (English guide)

 Let’s assume we want to create a hiking plan based on a model course.

-Click on the one you want, and it will give you a time schedule of where you'll hit what checkpoints.
+Click on the one you want, and it will give you a example hiking plan with a time schedule of where you’ll hit what checkpoints.

-To copy this and create your own, click the big black button (このコースから登山計画を作成).
+To copy this course and create your own plan, click the big black button (このコースから登山計画を作成).

 From this screen you can:

-• Change the start time (in the screenshot it's set to 08:00am)
+• Change the hike start time (in the screenshot it’s set to 08:00am)

-Once you've closed the map you can optionally fill in the title and memo fields, as well as a date field.
-YAMAP has the option to share your hiking plan with other people, so this stuff will be public if you do share it.
+Once you’ve closed the map you can optionally fill in the title and memo fields, as well as a date field for when you will be doing your hike.

 Going on your hike